Th3Programm3r/Compiladores/README.md

 The application first receives the c code defined in the txt file, then it converts to pcode that is defined on the file stack.h and the p codes instructions are implemented in the file stack.c, and after converting to pcode it writes the code to a file named mips.asm.

-## PrintAbsTree

-It has also implemented a function that prints a tree corresponding to the c code